Online conferences

 Topic Details

-Rules originally designed for traditional events (described in previous points) but applicable also to online conferences Yes.
-However certain limitations may apply.
-E.g., not allowed to provide meals at online events.
+Rules originally designed for traditional events (described in previous points) but applicable also to online conferences Rules originally designed for traditional events apply also to online events under the Ethical Rules for the Pharmaceutical Industry.
+However, certain limitations may apply, e.g., it is not allowed to provide meals at online events.

 Additional rules applicable specifically to online conferences (incl. communication / advertising rules in relation to events attended by multinational audience)